 What is Rubies in the Rubble?

 So glad you asked!
-Rubies in the Rubble is an award-winning brand of delicious condiments made from ingredients that would otherwise be wasted as a way of raising awareness about food waste and the need to value our food supply.
+Rubies in the Rubble is an award-winning brand of delicious condiments made from ingredients that would otherwise be wasted.
+Our mission is to provide a solution to food waste but also raise awareness about food waste and the need to value our food supply.

 What products do you sell?